AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 ## How to use SoConnect User Guide

+Before we jump into learning the features, here is a quick overview on how to use this userguide.

 * You can click on the titles in the Table of Contents to jump to the section that you are interested in.
 * You may find these icons in this user guide useful when reading this userguide:
     * **:bulb: Tip** provides additional information that might be useful to you.
-    * **:information_source: Note** provides supplementary information that helps you to understand this User Guide.
+    * **:information_source: Note** provides supplementary information that helps you better understand this User Guide.
-    * **:exclamation: Caution** cautions you against certain actions that will lead to undesirable consequences.
+    * **:exclamation: Caution** warns you against doing certain actions that will lead to undesirable consequences.
 * You can find explanations of _italicized_ words in the [Glossary](#glossary).
 * You can refer to the [Command Summary](#command-summary) for a complete overview of all SoConnect features and _commands_.

 ### How to read _commands_ in SoConnect

+Before you learn the different _commands_ in [features](#features), lets learn about what makes up a _command_.

 You will see _commands_ throughout this User Guide.
 Each _command_ has its own [_Command Format_](#command-summary).